davidxd33/qb-phone/README.md

 );
 ```

+Requires
+ - My edit of qb-input to allow for some front end magic.
+ - cd_terminalhacking (optional can be switched out using below instructions)

+Features
+ - Buying public/private chatrooms.
+ - Chatroom moderation (kick people, delete messages, pin messages)
+ - Search function in rooms.
+ - Option to join chatroom or view.
+If you join you get push notifications.
+ - Create pin codes for your room, turn it private/public.
+ - Create "private" rooms via a hacked phone.
+ - Private rooms can only be seen by those with a hacked phone.
+ - Attach pictures to rooms by posting the link (auto embed)

 The app is configured to work around legal and illegal selling of chatrooms (default location inside [Patochoe's Cyberbar MLO](https://www.gta5-mods.com/maps/mlo-cyber-bar-fivem-sp))

 For legal selling, you approach the seller and purchase the chatroom (configued with qb-target and qb-input).
 For illegal selling you need to hack your phone with a cracked usb. *This script does not provide a way to get the item, you must implement this yourself (through house robbery loot tables or other means).*